florinmihu31/Web-Client/README.md

 ### Languages

-* The application was built using C++, alongside C libraries for Internet operations
+* The application was built using C++, alongside C libraries for Internet operations.
 * The library used for JSON parsing was *nlohmann*.